Compliance Monitoring and Quality Improvement

-- UW-Madison monitors the Quality, Efficiency and Effectiveness of the HRPP.
+- UW-Madison monitors the Quality, Efficiency and Effectiveness of its HRPP.

-- UW-Madison utilizes the following methods to evaluate the HRPP.
+- UW-Madison utilizes the following methods to evaluate its HRPP.

 - The Institute for Clinical and Translational Research (ICTR) Study Monitoring Service Program serves as the independent Study Monitor of Record for those investigators requiring or desiring such oversight and conducts directed or for-cause reviews as requested by the ICTR Data Monitoring Committee, Health Sciences IRBs or other appropriate entities/agencies.